omniosorg/omniosorg.github.io/patron.md

 decides about the use of funds.

-Since we keep updates coming to OmniOS, why not support our efforts with a recurring contribution.
-When you setup a donation, make sure to enter your email correctly, as we will alert you a few days before the next payment is due, with the option to cancel your subscription.
+Since we keep updates coming to OmniOS, why not support our efforts with a recurring contribution?
+When you set up a donation, make sure to enter your email address correctly, as we will alert you a few days before the next payment is due, with the option to cancel your subscription.

 <form class="patron_form">
 <div class="row">